-Diphtheria: Why Is It Back ...
-And What Exactly Is It?
+Diphtheria: What Exactly Is It ...
+And Why Is It Back?

 What does the name diphtheria mean?

 First things first.
 The disease is named for the bacterium that causes it: Corynebacterium diphtheriae.
-"Diphthera" is Greek for "skin" or "hide," a reference to the thick membrane that forms in air passages.
+Diphthera is Greek for "skin" or "hide," a reference to the thick membrane that forms in air passages.
 It can be pronounced two ways: "diff-THEE-ree-uh" or "dip-THEE-ree-uh."

 How does it spread?

-The bacterium that causes diphtheria can live in some people without causing them to show symptoms, which can occasionally lead to a Typhoid-Mary-type situation where a person spreads it around without even realizing they have it.
+The bacterium that causes diphtheria can live in some people without causing them to show symptoms, which can occasionally lead to a Typhoid Mary-type situation where a person spreads it around without even realizing he has it.

 It spreads between people in infected coughs and sneezes.
 Kids can also pick it up from playing with contaminated toys.
 Symptoms include sore throat, a low fever and lack of appetite, followed by a visible grayish coating in the nose or throat, and a swollen throat sometimes called a "bullneck."